julianlk522/julianlk.com/content/quotes.md

   }
 </style>

+"I defeated a raccoon!
+SCIENCE!" - match-end quote of M.O.D.O.K., _Ultimate Marvel vs. Capcom 3_

 "When we recover loudly, we keep others from dying quietly" - Unknown

 "The unexamined life is not worth living" - Socrates

 "Everyone who makes a decision in the absence of complete information about the future consequences of all available opportunities is a speculator.
 So everyone is a speculator." - Paul Heyne, _The Economic Way of Thinking_

+"Take risks and you'll get the payoffs.
+Learn from your mistakes until you succeed.
+It's that simple." - Bobby Flay

 "It's only the misfits who have a chance" - Naval Ravikant